-A con man is described as person who swindles or misleads his victims through the use of a confidence game.
+A con man is a person who swindles or misleads his victims through the use of a confidence game.
 A con man knows that it’s human nature to want to trust other individuals.
-Social Engineering is based on this principal and as an extension a Con Man is able to manipulate this trust for personal gain.
-Most of the historically infamous Con Men are known for their exploits involving money.
-Money seems to be a common thread with the vast majority of Con Men.
+So, a con man manipulates this natural desire to trust others for their own personal gain.
+In fact, most historically infamous con men are known for their exploits involving money.
+Indeed, money seems to be a common thread with the vast majority of con men.

 Examples of Confidence Men and Confidence Scams

 The FBI website breaks down some of the common types of scams.
-The following list is an example of a few of the most well known genres of confidence scams and some people that became notorious for applying them.
+The following list is an example of a some of the genres of confidence scams, as well as some people that became notorious for applying them.

 The con man, Charles Ponzi, provides an example of a pyramid scheme and how devastating it can be.
 This article published on the Solutions Risque Website discusses how Charles Ponzi affected US History with his con.
-Ponzi’s con was so significant, that the pyramid scheme is now commonly referred to as a “Ponzi Scheme”.
-Ponzi promised his early investors an almost unbelievable 50% return on their investments.
-He did this by taking money from new clients to pay back the originals.
+For example, most people now refer to a pyramid scheme as a “Ponzi Scheme”.
+Signifantly, Ponzi promised his early investors an almost unbelievable 50% return on their investments.
+In reality, Ponzi took money from new clients to pay back the originals.
 Ponzi was actually able to pay back the returns for his early tier customers but was not able to pay his new clients back.

-Bernard Madoff became infamous for scamming millions of dollars from thousands of his customers, friends and relatives.
+Bernard Madoff, another con man, became infamous for scamming millions of dollars from thousands of his customers, friends and relatives.
 He used and improved on Ponzis’ model to generate huge investment returns for his early clients while bringing in new money from new clients.
 In fact, Madoff was essentially “Stealing from Peter and paying Paul”.
-An analysis and commentary on Bernie Madoff’s sophisticated Ponzi scheme can be found in this article published April 20, 2017 from the CFA Institute
+An analysis and commentary on Bernie Madoff’s sophisticated Ponzi scheme can be found in this article published April 20, 2017 from the CFA Institute.